coffeeboost/snake-A-star/README.md

 - The trick when no path is found is to take the last searched grid.
 - A* search works by taking the best node considering path cost and heuristic.
 - The heuristic used was Manhattan distance.
+- Best score achieved by the agent was 100.
+Best score I achieved was 20.